 Step 1.
 Go to your iPhone or Android device’s “Settings” section and turn on the “Bluetooth” option.

 Step 2.
 A list of available devices in your Bluetooth settings will be availed.
 Choose the “Headphone” from the list.

 Part 2.
-How to Fix Spotify Not Playing on Bluetooth
+How to Fix Spotify Won’t Play on Bluetooth Speaker

-What if Spotify won’t play through Bluetooth headphones or other devices even after successful pairing?
+What if Spotify won’t play through Bluetooth speakers, headphones, or other devices even after successful pairing?
 We uncover some common solutions to help resolve the Spotify Bluetooth issue.